EVENTS

 Bristol bard David Johnson is our featured guest, reading from his new poetry collection Bombazine

-If it's a fine night we'll be under the stars
+If it's a fine night we'll be under the stars, readers and audience equally welcome.

 Monday 7th July 7.30pm